auriq/essentia_docs/source/reference/manpages/aq_pp.rst

         -cat more.csv i:Col3 s:Col1 s:Col5 s:Col6
         ...

-  * Add data from more.csv.
-Column Col3 and Col1 are common.
-The original data set does not have Col5 and Col6, so they are set to blank in rows from the original inputs.
-On the other hand, more.csv does not have Col2 and Col4, so they are set to blank in rows from more.csv.
-The resulting data set will have columns Col1, Col2, Col3, Col4, Col5 and Col6.
+  * Add data from "``more.csv``".
+Column Col3 and Col1 are common,
+    so the resulting data set will have Col1, Col2, Col3, Col4, Col5 and Col6.

-.. _`-ddef`:

-``-ddef``
-  Turns on implicit column support for Udb import.
-If a column required by the target Udb table is not defined in the data set, its value will be set to 0 or blank during import.

-  * Instead of (or in addition to) this option, `-var`_ and/or `-eval`_
-    can be used to add the required columns to the data set.
-  * The "PKEY" column cannot be implicit.
-  * This option applies to all Udb imports.
+    Since the main data set does not have Col5 and Col6, they are set to blank when it is loaded.
+    Similarly, since "``more.csv``" does not have Col2 and Col4,
+    they are set to blank when it is loaded.

 .. _`-seed`: